Jane University: Practitioner Training

 Modular charting is a great way of working efficiently.
 You can add chart pieces in as needed or you can delete off parts that you don’t need if you’re using a template.
 It can also be helpful to create templates in the same way.
 Start with a basic subsequent visit template and then add more specific templates as needed (say orthotics, for example).
 To remove parts you don’t need, hover over any extraneous pieces and use the “trash can” to delete it.
 Or, if you just need to add a quick item to your template (such as a final extra “note” field), use the “add to entry” button at the bottom.

-Tip #6: Keyboard Macros
+Tip #6: Keyboard Shortcuts

 You could create shortcuts for your most commonly used exercise prescriptions, billing codes, symptoms, assessments, areas of treatment, medications…the options are endless!